Davik77/Davik77/README.md

 - 👀 I’m interested in Python scripting or building virtual reality games in C#
 - 🌱 I’m currently learning Python, Java, C#
 - 💞️ I’m looking to collaborate on interesting projects.
-- 📫 How to reach me Twitter @DVKirichenko
+- 📫 How to reach me Twitter @DVKirichenko or davidkirichenko@outlook.com

 <!---
 Davik77/Davik77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.